 a.
 Creating and/or engaging in disorder, tumult, breach of peace, or serious disturbance such as, but not limited to, rumbles, within the College premises, resulting in harm to persons;

-- 1st offense suspension for a minimum of one (1) month to six (6) months - 2nd offense expulsion from the college b.
+1st offense - suspension for a minimum of one (1) month to six (6)

+months

+b.
 Threatening fellow students, teaching and non-teaching, and/or fellow persons in authority using deadly weapons;